Introduction

 Alerts

 Follow real-time alerts related to your service.
-If your service is configured with autoscaling, these alerts can cause scale out / scale down, or even scaling on instance pools.
+If your service is configured with autoscaling, these alerts can trigger scale out / scale down, or even scaling on instance pools.

 service overview